KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/10-prophet-seer.md

 # Zenetist Structural Decode 10 — The Prophet / The Seer

 **Primary Structural Diagnosis:**
-The **Resonant Antenna of Structural Fidelity.**
+The **Resonance Antenna for Structural Fidelity.**
-The Prophet is a Pattern Intelligence functioning at the interface between **DS / DM (Deep Soul / Deep Mind)** and the embodied psyche.
+The Prophet is a **Pattern Intelligence** functioning at the interface between **Deep Self / Mind** and **Superficial Self / Mind**, serving to **detect and transmit Structural Misalignment.**
-Their function is not prediction, but diagnosis: identifying the coherence-trajectory of a system based on its present resonance.
+They are not predictors of immutable futures, but **diagnosticians** of the present Resonance trajectory—broadcasting the centropic or entropic outcomes inherent in the system's current motion.

 **Core Glyphic Sequence:**
 `📡 → ⚚ → 📯 → ⚠ → 🞇`